Much of our English ‘sense vocabulary’ comes from Latin roots (via French).

 tasting, etc.-- have Anglo-Saxon roots.
 Still, we use so many more with Latin roots!)

-Take a look at these lists of words from Latin roots, then see how many you know or can guess in the interactive matching game below.
+Take a look at these lists of Latin-based words.
+Then see how many you know or can guess in the interactive matching game below.

-(If you prefer to do the matching from a pdf offline, right click here, then choose 'save as...' to download it.)
+If you prefer to do the matching from a pdf offline, right click here, then choose 'save as...' to download it.